Decomposition of Explained Variation in the Linear Mixed Model

-Explained variations depend on the amount of total variation of the observations.
-Coefficients of determination are often based on a comparison with a null model in order to enable comparability of variation explained over different datasets.
-These reference models need not be unique, leading to a potential variety of $R^2$'s.
+The explained variations defined in Lemma \ref{empvars} depend on the amount of observed variation.
+Coefficients of determination are often defined as explained variance scaled with respect to the total observed variation or the residual variance of a reference model, respectively, in order to enable comparability of variation explained in different settings.
+In Section \ref{sec: LM_R2}, the reference model is the intercept-only model where the residual variance coincides with $\syh$, leading to a consistent scaling.
+In general, however, there need not be a unique reference model, leading to a variety of potential $R^2$'s.